GrubbyGroo/opensourcebootcamp/README.md

    1. Web pages need to be accessible from any internet device.
    1. Just like SQL Server, C# has tools that are just as efficient for creating web content.
 1. Web Development - [What is Web Development?](https://en.wikipedia.org/wiki/Web_development_tools) Web development allows developers to create web content with a variety of web technologies, including HTML, CSS, the DOM, JavaScript, and other components that are handled by the web browser.
-   1. HTML - Hypertext Markup Language is of three main web technologies for creating content to view on a browser.
+   1. HTML - Hypertext Markup Language is one of three main web technologies for creating content to view on a browser.
-   1. CSS - Cascading Style Sheets is another of the three main web technologies for styling information displayed by HTML on the browser.
+   1. CSS - Cascading Style Sheets is another of the three main web technologies used for styling information displayed by HTML on the browser.
-   1. JavaScript - The last of the three main web technologies used for user interaction with the data displayed using HTML.
+   1. JavaScript - The last of the three main web technologies used for user interaction with the data displayed on the browser using HTML.
    1. These three technologies are the cornerstone of web development.